jonathansharman/najan/src/relative-clauses.md

-# Adverbial Clauses
+# Relative Clauses

-An adverbial clause modifies a verb phrase, noun phrase, or clause using a verb phrase complement whose implicit subject is the modified head.
+A relative clause modifies a verb phrase, noun phrase, or clause using a verb phrase complement whose implicit subject is the modified head.

 A **restrictive clause**, beginning with {nʊ} (_that_), restricts its head to